-There’s no better way to really experience Zambia than to traverse it’s rich and diverse landmass under your own steam, either in your own car or a sturdy rental.
-For most of Zambia, a 4×4 is essential in either case (especially during the wet season), and so is plenty of planning and patience.
-Road conditions vary widely and passage can often be slow and grueling; fuel stations may be few and far between .
+There’s no better way to really experience Zambia than to traverse its rich and diverse landmass under your own steam, either in your own car or a sturdy rental.
+For most of Zambia, a 4×4 is essential (especially during the wet season from about November to May when the black cotton soil becomes sticky mud), and so is plenty of planning and patience.
+Road conditions vary widely and passage can often be slow and gruelling; fuel stations may be few and far between

 The Eastern Route

 The world’s greatest waterfall, Africa’s biggest man-made lake and the legendary Zambezi canoe safari.

 Swamps, lakes, waterfalls, wildlife, a historic manor house, hot springs and Dr David Livingstone’s final resting place.